State Activity Tracker

 Wisconsin

-Fourteen Republicans and two Democrats introduced AB762 in 2021, a proposal to provide a tax credit to small businesses in the state that advertised with local news outlets.
+In 2021, 14 Republicans and two Democrats introduced AB762, a proposal to provide a tax credit to small businesses in the state that advertised with local news outlets.
 The approach, based on the federal Local Journalism Sustainability Act, drew support not only from journalism groups but also associations representing restaurants, bars, and banks.
 The bill had a hearing in 2022, but didn’t pass.
 The bill was once again pursued during the 2023 legislative session, but did not become law.